 Dining Out in Spain with a Dog

-On our most recent trip, we asked at many places in southern Spain and the Canary Islands, and nearly every place the answer was no. About the only exception was a small hotel we stayed at in Guadalupe, which considering it allowed dogs to enter the hotel rooms (via the restaurant downstairs), also allowed dogs in the restaurant.
+On our most recent trip during late winter, we asked at many places in southern Spain and the Canary Islands, and nearly every place the answer was no. About the only exception was a small hotel we stayed at in Guadalupe, which considering you needed to go through the restaurant to enter the hotel rooms, also allowed dogs in the restaurant.
 Another dog-friendly hotel we stayed at also allowed dogs in the lounge section of its restaurant.

 However, there are some regions of Spain that are more dog-friendly than others.
 While visiting the Basque region of Spain, including Bilbao and San Sebastian, all of the pintxos bars we visited, our favourite way to dine out, allowed dogs.
 (Read my full post about why I found this to be the most dog-friendly region of Spain.)

 I’ve also heard reports from someone who had spent a long time in Barcelona, that many restaurants around Barcelona allow dogs inside.
-Certainly Schnitzel was allowed inside the famous La Boqueria market when we visited, even charming a butcher into some free scraps!
+Certainly Schnitzel was allowed inside the famous La Boqueria market when we visited, even charming a butcher into some free tidbits!

-For other parts of Spain, keep a look out for a “Perros Bienvenidos” sticker for restaurants that welcome dogs (picture above).
+For other parts of Spain, keep a look out for a “Perros Bienvenidos” sticker for restaurants that welcome dogs (picture below).
 Although you’re sadly more likely to spot no dogs allowed signs.
 If there isn’t any sticker, it still might be worthwhile asking at the door whether your dog is allowed.